-Sr. No. Description Timeline 1 Receipt of information [minimum + critical information (may vary from case to case)] Day T1 2 Management interaction; timer is reset Day T2 3 Submission to Rating Desk for inclusion in a RC Meeting# Day T2 + 5 4 Earliest: Day T2 + 5 Latest: Day T2 + 7 5 Receipt of manually / electronically signed Letter of Acceptance (applicable for fresh cases); timer is reset 6 Dissemination of rating and publishing on website Day T3 + 2 7 Surveillance & Monitoring: On-going process As per SEBI requirements
+Sr. No. Description Timeline 1 Receipt of information [minimum + critical information (may vary from case to case)] 2 Management interaction or submission of critical information- whichever is later; timer is reset Day T2 3 Submission to Rating Desk for inclusion in a RC Meeting# Day T2 + 5 4 IRT.
+MEETING Earliest: Day T2 + 5 Latest: Day T2 + 7 5 Communication of the rating assigned to issuer 2 working days of rating committee meeting 6 Receipt of manually / electronically signed Letter of Acceptance (applicable for fresh cases); timer is reset Day T3\$ 7 Dissemination of rating and publishing on website Day T3\$ 8 Surveillance & Monitoring: On-going process As per SEBI requirements

-&#x27;Day' refers to a working day and excludes weekends / public holidays / non-working or partial days / emergency holidays declared by government / municipal authorities.
+'Day' refers to a working day and excludes weekends / public holidays / non-working or partial days / emergency holidays declared by government / municipal authorities.